LC-Linkous/tinySA_python/README.md

 * **CLI Wrapper Usage:**
 * **Notes:**
 * The tinySA Ultra can measure, store, and validate the tinySA noise figure (NF).
 It can also measure amplifier (AMP) NF.
-* While it is possible to set this value progamatically, until more documentation is online it is recommended to only GET the nf value.
+* While it is possible to set this value programmatically, until more documentation is online it is recommended to only GET the nf value.
 * "The NF is the degradation in dB of the SNR after the amplifier compared to before the amplifier." - [https://tinysa.org/wiki/pmwiki.php?n=Main.NoiseFactor](https://tinysa.org/wiki/pmwiki.php?n=Main.NoiseFactor)